Visaginas: History

+Memorial stone in the city centre with a commemorative plaque from August 1975.

 Before World War II, from 1922 to 1939, the area of modern Visaginas lay within the boundaries of the Gmina Smołwy in the Brasław County of the Wilno Voivodeship in Poland.

 In 1975 on the shores of Lake Visaginas a satellite settlement was founded for workers of the Ignalina Nuclear Power Plant, in place of four villages that were demolished, the largest of which was named Visaginas.
 The new settlement was named Sniečkus after Antanas Sniečkus, a former first secretary of the Lithuanian Communist Party.
 In 1977 it was granted the status of urban-type settlement.
 Following the restoration of independence, the settlement was renamed to Visaginas in 1992 and received municipal rights in 1995.
 It is governed by a city council, which elects the mayor.
 In 1996, the city's coat of arms was confirmed by a decree of the President of Lithuania.

 The settlement was developed in complexes, with construction designed to create an infrastructure for the cultural and everyday life of the residents.
 Efforts were made to preserve the natural surroundings as much as possible.